microsoft/ML-For-Beginners/8-Reinforcement/2-Gym/README.md

 ```

 What you may notice from those results:

-* We are very close achieving the goal of getting 195 cumulative reward over 100+ consecutive runs of the simulation, or we may have actually achieved it!
+* We are very close to achieving the goal of getting 195 cumulative rewards over 100+ consecutive runs of the simulation, or we may have actually achieved it!
 Even if we get smaller numbers, we still do not know, because we average over 5000 runs, and only 100 runs is required in the formal criteria.

-* Sometimes the reward start to drop, which means that we can "destroy" already learnt values in Q-Table with the ones that make situation worse
+* Sometimes the reward start to drop, which means that we can "destroy" already learnt values in the Q-Table with the ones that make the situation worse.

 This is more clearly visible if we plot training progress.